 Its architect was Nicolas-Alexandre Salins (1753-1839)(3); the French Revolution intervened before it was fully completed; the building was not finished until 1857.

-Features of the Château include a Neo-Classical façade with a striking park-side portico, a town-side pediment, mansard roofing and a surrounding park landscaped in 1723; it may be noted that the park dates from prior to the main building.
+Features of the Château include a Neo-Classical façade with a striking park-side portico, a town-side pediment, mansard roofing and a surrounding park landscaped in 1723; it may be noted that the park dates from an epoch prior to the main building.

 A Medieval château in Saverne was badly damaged by fire in 1779.
 This event proved to be the catalyst for the commissioning of Architect Salins to design the episcopal Château.

 The building's period of inception thus recalls a good deal of tumultuous personal and social history